Juliet Floyd: Research areas

 Floyd's research has generally centered around 20th-century philosophy, especially the early development of analytic philosophy.
 Significant focuses of her research have included comparative analyses of differing accounts of the nature of objectivity and reason, issues of rule-following and skepticism, as well as the limitations of formal logic, analysis, and mathematics.
 She has written on the ideas of Ludwig Wittgenstein and Immanuel Kant, and has made forays into philosophy of logic, philosophy of mathematics, and philosophy of language.

 Floyd (in conjunction with Hilary Putnam) has suggested a novel reading of Wittgenstein's "notorious paragraph" in Remarks on the Foundations of Mathematics dealing with Kurt Gödel's first incompleteness theorem, positing that Wittgenstein's understanding of the meaning of Gödel's first theorem was far greater than has been commonly believed, although this reading has been criticized.
 Floyd and Putnam have also more generally defended Wittgenstein's Remarks as demonstrating significantly greater understanding of mathematics than he is generally credited with.

 Publications

 Floyd has written many peer-reviewed papers, and has served as editor for several series, primarily about analytic philosophy.
 She has served as the editor of one volume, Future Pasts: The Analytic Tradition in Twentieth Century Philosophy, a collection of essays related to Burton Dreben's belief that analytic philosophy was a failed effort to bring to philosophy the level of clarity offered by science, and his further belief that it was most important because of its failure to do so.
 In 2013 she was working on a manuscript that explores the significance of the interactions between Wittgenstein, Gödel, and Alan Turing, and was co-editing a volume of essays on Turing's philosophical importance.
+In 2022, she wrote a book titled Wittgenstein's Philosophy of Mathematics, about Ludwig Wittgenstein.